barchart/north-america-retail-fuel-price/docs/content/quick_start.md

 ## Explore More

 Congrats!
 You've made your first query.
 Feel free to check more detailed documentation in our API Reference Section.
-Here you can explore more advanced methods of querying grain prices data.
+Here you can explore more advanced methods of querying our fuel price data.